2018ik/2018ik.github.io/_wiki/local_church.markdown

 ### Elders

 Elders (Acts 20:17), or overseers (20:28) are a individuals of maturity who oversee a particular local church.
-"Elder" denotes spiritual maturity, while "overseer" denotes the function.
-This is not to create a hierarchy, but to shepherd the church of God.
+"Elder" denotes spiritual maturity, while "overseer" denotes the function, and both refer to the same office.
+The eldership is not to create a hierarchy, but to shepherd the church of God.
+They should have a grasp of both the spiritual and practical situations of all the saints.
+Furthermore, elders should take the lead to be a pattern in matters such as preaching the gospel, laboring in the word, shepherding and serving.

 ### Serving Ones